Borja21091/Autonomous-Flight-Module-ROS/README.md

 ![](img/SUI_Endurance_Complete.png)

 ### Steps followed for autonomy
-1. Retrieve UAV's global position & orientation: we use [vicon bridge](https://github.com/ethz-asl/vicon_bridge) to capture this information.
+1. **Retrieve UAV's global position & orientation**: we use [vicon bridge](https://github.com/ethz-asl/vicon_bridge) to capture this information.
-2. Sensor range conversion to 3D point: transform distances to 3D points using a transformation matrices ([tf2](https://wiki.ros.org/tf2)).
-These points will be refered to the local reference frame of the drone.
+2. **Sensor range conversion to 3D point**: transform distances to 3D points using a transformation matrices ([tf2](https://wiki.ros.org/tf2)).
+These points will be refered to the local reference frame fixed to the drone's body.
+3. **Local surface estimation**: a simple plane-fitting function characterises a plane by its normal vector and distance to a reference frame (local frame of the drone).
+4. **3D $\rightarrow$ 2D projection**: using the constraint that the drone will be perpendicularly facing the wall and knowing the parameters of the plane fitted to the local surface, we obtain the 2D projection of the drone’s 3D position.
+5. **Control signals calculation**: a set of three PID controllers generate the required velocities to achieve a smooth autonomous flight.
+6. **Publish target state**: the target velocities are published to the ROS network.

 ## Key features of package
+- 2D position control of drone
+- Plane fitting to local surface
 - 2D path reconstruction in 3D space
-- Plane fitting to local surface
 - Linear $(v_x,v_y,v_z)$ and rotational $(\theta_z)$ velocities generation
-- 3D position control of drone

 ## Hardware used for testing
 - [VICON Vero](https://www.vicon.com/hardware/cameras/vero/) positioning cameras